JChinoz/Cracking-The-Coding-Interview---Solutions/README.md

 ### Exercise 2.2

 A very very ambiguous question that can be solved with plethora of easy and difficult approach.
 I don't even know if this is exactly the optimal solution to the problem but I think at least I got the job done :|

+### Exercise 2.3

+I'm going to skip this one because doing it in Java (with help of all the built-in functions) is way too easy.
+I'll come back attempt it after I cross check what the solution provides for ambiguous questions like these.